rockettheme/docs/Docs/wordpress/themes/hexeris/demo_footer.md

 <p class="hidden-tablet"><strong>Hexeris</strong>is only available as part of a RocketTheme WordPress Club Subscription.</p>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Leaving everything else at its default setting, select **Save**.

 ### Text
 The second Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <p class="nomarginbottom"><a href="#">RokGallery</a> is a gallery plugin based on a custom-tagging architecture.</p>